The Shrinking Lifespan of LLMs in Science

 \section{Abstract}

 Scaling laws describe how language model capabilities grow with compute and data, but say nothing about how long a model \textit{matters} once released.
-We provide the first large-scale empirical account of how scientists adopt and abandon language models over time.
-We track 62 LLMs across over 108k citing papers (2018--2025), each with at least three years of post-release data, and classify every citation as active adoption or background reference to construct per-model adoption trajectories that raw citation counts cannot resolve.
-We find three regularities.
-First, scientific adoption follows an inverted-U trajectory: usage rises after release, peaks, and declines as newer models appear, a pattern we term the \textit{scientific adoption curve}.
-Second, this curve is compressing: each additional release year is associated with a 27\% reduction in time-to-peak adoption ($p < 0.001$), robust to minimum-age thresholds and controls for model size.
-Third, release timing dominates model-level attributes as a predictor of lifecycle dynamics.
-Release year explains both time-to-peak and scientific lifespan more strongly than architecture, openness, or scale, though model size and access modality retain modest predictive power for total adoption volume.
-Together, these findings complement scaling laws with adoption-side regularities and suggest that the forces driving rapid capability progress may be the same forces compressing scientific relevance.
+We introduce \textit{time-to-peak} and \textit{lifespan} as measures of model obsolescence and use them to characterize the scientific adoption trajectories of 62 LLMs across more than 108k citing papers (2019-2025), separating active adoption from background citation to recover per-model trajectories that citation counts cannot resolve.
+We find that a model's longevity is shaped more by \textit{when} it was released than by its characteristics: release year predicts time-to-peak and lifespan more strongly than architecture, openness, or scale.
+LLM adoption follows an inverted-U curve (rising after release, peaking, and then declining), but this pattern is rapidly compressing.
+Each successive release year is associated with a 27\% shorter time-to-peak and a 23\% shorter lifespan ($p < 0.001$), robust to minimum-age thresholds and controls for model size.
+These adoption-side dynamics are invisible to scaling laws and suggest that specialization on any single model may be a depreciating investment, with costs falling on reproducibility and migration.